EnergyPlus · July 2026

 Pay-as-you-go (PAYG) or prepayment energy customers in the UK have had a better deal since April 2024, when Ofgem aligned the prepayment cap just below the default tariff cap.
-In May 2026 that protection continues, and more suppliers offer smart-meter PAYG with proper online dashboards and emergency credit.
-This page explains what you'll pay this month, who runs the cheapest PAYG tariffs and how to switch.
+In July 2026 that protection continues — but a 13% price-cap rise took effect on 1 July 2026, so this is the month to check your top-up rate and compare.
+This page explains what you'll pay, what changes in July, who runs the cheapest PAYG tariffs and how to switch.

 Editorial information, not financial advice.
 Prices and policy can change — always confirm against the supplier and Ofgem.

-Prepayment customers in May 2026 pay the April–June 2026 prepayment cap unit rates and standing charges, which sit just below the default tariff cap on like-for-like usage.
-The cheapest PAYG products are smart-PAYG variants from British Gas, EDF, OVO, Octopus and ScottishPower, which give app-based top-ups and emergency credit.
+Through July 2026 prepayment customers pay the April–July 2026 prepayment cap unit rates and standing charges, which sit just below the default tariff cap on like-for-like usage.
+From 1 July 2026 those rates rise in step with the 13% default-cap rose (to £1,862/yr typical dual-fuel).
+The cheapest PAYG products remain smart-PAYG variants from British Gas, EDF, OVO, Octopus and ScottishPower, which give app-based top-ups and emergency credit.
 Switching PAYG supplier is straightforward and a smart meter unlocks better tariffs.

-• April–June 2026 prepayment cap sits just below the default tariff cap.
+• The prepayment cap sits just below the default tariff cap and rises 13% from 1 July 2026.

 • Smart-PAYG tariffs are the cheapest PAYG products in 2026.